 Our healing homes program

-LWB's Healing Homes Program helps orphaned and abandoned children with a wide variety of medical issues.
+LWB's Healing Homes Program helps orphaned and abandoned children in China and India with a wide variety of medical issues.
 Through this essential program, children facing medical challenges receive full-time, nurturing care.

-LWB's China Healing Homes program includes our Anhui Healing Home, located inside of a major rehabilitation hospital in Hefei, and our Heartbridge Healing Home, located offsite from the hospital.
+LWB's China Healing Home program includes our Anhui Healing Home, located inside of a major rehabilitation hospital, and our Heartbridge Healing Home, a satellite branch near the hospital.
 Both locations work together to provide the best individualized care possible for each child.

 - Our Anhui Healing Home location provides physical therapy and rehabilitation treatment to children who have been identified as benefiting from additional services, as well as welcoming children from the Heartbridge location who may need care in a hospital setting.

 - Our Heartbridge Healing Home location is dedicated to helping some of China's most medically fragile orphaned children.
 Specialized care allows them to gain weight and strength before life-saving operations and to recover post-op in a safe and loving environment.
 The children are monitored closely by medical staff and receive the highest level of care available.

 LWB helps children with HIV who have been abandoned or relinquished through this full-time care project.
 The children receive not only the medical care and nutrition needed, but also emotional and educational support to improve the quality of their lives.